RCIC-UCI-Public/tensorflow-admix/README.md

 #### Run build_pip_package command
-The bazel build command creates an executable `build_pip_package`, this is the program that builds the `.whl` package.
-Run the executable in the /tmp/tensorflow_pkg directory to build from a release branch:
+The bazel build command creates an executable `build_pip_package`, this is the program that builds the needed `.whl` package.
+Run the executable as:
 ```bash
 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 ```

 This command generates a `.whl` file  in `/tmp/tensorflow_pkg/`.
-The filename of the generated .whl file depends on the TensorFlow version and the local platform, for example, `tensorflow-2.0.0-cp38-cp38-linux_x86_64.whl`
+The filename of the generated `.whl` file depends on the TensorFlow version and on the local platform, for example, `tensorflow-2.0.0-cp38-cp38-linux_x86_64.whl`

-Copy the resulting `.whl` file to `tensorflow-admix/sources`
+Copy the resulting `.whl` file to `tensorflow-admix/sources/`

 ### Install the package